imagej/imagej.github.io/_pages/plugins/spim-bead-registration-deprecated.md

 ### System requirements

 Multi-view SPIM datasets are typically rather large, therefore it is recommended to use the registration plugin on a computer with a lot of RAM.
 The minimal requirement for the example dataset is **at least 4Gb** of memory however we recommend an **8Gb** system.
-You may need to increase the Fiji memory limit by going to Edit-&gt;Options-&gt;Memory & Threads.
+You may need to increase the Fiji memory limit by going to {% include bc path="Edit|Options|Memory & Threads" %}.

 ### Using the Plugins